lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 #  CoAP Headers compressed with SCHC

-The use of SCHC over the CoAP header uses the same description, and compression/decompression techniques as the one for IP and UDP explained in the {{RFC8724}}.
+The use of SCHC over the CoAP header uses the same description and compression/decompression techniques as the one for IP and UDP explained in the {{RFC8724}}.
 For CoAP, the SCHC Rules description uses the direction information to optimize the compression by reducing the number of Rules needed to compress headers.
 The field description MAY define